TheGreatWave21/WRO_FutureEngineers_GameNotOver/README.md

 Here you can see the robot in the 3D printing design software.
 This part will only be used for the base.

+# Software

+--to be continued

+# Programming language

+--to be continued

 # The Coding